MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-account-management-modes.md

 Learn about the different account management modes supported by Windows Local Administrator Password Solution (Windows LAPS).

 > [!IMPORTANT]
-> The Windows LAPS automatic account management feature is only available in Windows 11 Insider Preview Build 26026 and later.
+> The Windows LAPS automatic account management feature is supported in Windows 11 Insider Preview Build 26031 and later.

 ## Overview